NappingPiglet/dicecloud-v2-guide/documentation-for-properties/feature.md

 The text entered into the description field of the feature, unparsed.

 {% hint style="warning" %}
-Value marked with a \* can only be accessed using an ancestor reference.
+All values marked with a \* can only be accessed using an ancestor reference.
 {% endhint %}